TileDB-Inc/TileDB-CF-Py/documentation/xarray-engine.md

 ## Reading from TileDB with Xarray

-Xarray uses a plugin infrastructure that allows third-party developers to create their own backend engines for reading and writing.
+Xarray uses a plugin infrastructure that allows third-party developers to create their own backend engines for reading data into xarray.
 TileDB-CF contains one such backend.
 To use the backend, make sure `tiledb-cf` is installed in your current Python environment, and use the `tiledb` engine:

 ```python